Smarter Context Compression for LLM Pipelines: zerank-2 as a Calibrated Classifier

 print(f"Document {result.index}: score={result.relevance_score:.3f}")

-zerank-2 is also available as an open-weight model on HuggingFace for self-hosted deployments, with SOC 2 Type II and HIPAA-ready cloud options for regulated industries.
+SOC 2 Type II and HIPAA-ready cloud options available for regulated industries.